kyesh/on-target-analysis-for-ynab/docs/DEPLOYMENT_GUIDE.md

 # Google Cloud Platform Deployment Guide

-This guide walks you through deploying the YNAB Off-Target Analysis application to Google Cloud Platform using Cloud Run.
+This guide walks you through deploying the On Target Analysis for YNAB application to Google Cloud Platform using Cloud Run.

 ## Prerequisites